-Add content
+Finding and adding content

 Once you have been added as User and you can log in, you will see a black bar along the top of the site and a grey bar below that containing two options.
+‘Find content’ and ‘Add content’.

-Find content and Add content.
-The first lets you find content already on the system and the latter is for creating new items.
+Find content - lets you find content already on the system

+Add content - is for creating new items.

+Find content

+When you select Find content you will find a long list of content that is already in the system.